 The Cirrus Perspective package consists of the RealSimGear G1000 (both PFD and MFD) as well as the newly introduced Cirrus Perspective style GCU, GFC700, and GMA350 as shown below.

-The Cirrus Perspecive package is one of the most technically advanced avionics systems available in general aviation.
+The Cirrus Perspective package is one of the most technically advanced avionics systems available in general aviation.
 As a result, finding an aircraft in the various simulators that fully support all the features necessary to work with the RealSimGear Cirrus Perspective package, has been challenging.
 The two biggest issues RealSimGear has encountered is finding a Cirrus aircraft model that both supports POP-OUT windows for the PFD/MFD AND supports mapping the buttons and encoders to the custom avionics functions.
-Unfortunately, there are only two real choices on the simulator market that support the Cirrus aircraft, namely the

 - Carenado SR22 (P3Dv3) - Full support when used with the Mindstar G1000 (Advanced or Pro) avionics software package